Linden Alexander

 Gender-affirming therapy

 Gender is a core part of your identity, shaping how you see yourself and how you move through the world.
-Navigating life as a transgender, nonbinary, or gender expansive person means dealing with unique stressors—with family or friends, at work, in dating or partnerships, and even physical safety.
-Whether you’re questioning your gender or already navigating transition, I offer gender-affirming therapy tailored to your needs.
-We can explore what gender means to you, coming out, social or physical transition, and the myriad ways gender and gender expression can impact your life.
-I also offer letter writing services for gender-affirming medical care.
+Being a transgender, nonbinary, or gender expansive person means dealing with unique stressors.
+Whether you’re questioning your gender or pursuing transition, I offer gender-affirming therapy tailored to your needs.
+We can explore what gender means to you, coming out, social or physical transition, and the many ways gender identity and expression can impact your life.
+In order to reduce barriers to care, I also offer diagnostic assessments and letter-writing services for my clients seeking gender-affirming medical care.
+Referral letters require attending a minimum of 2 sessions.